Aliases for RAC2 Gene

 GeneCards Summary for RAC2 Gene

 RAC2 (Ras-Related C3 Botulinum Toxin Substrate 2 (Rho Family, Small GTP Binding Protein Rac2)) is a Protein Coding gene.
-Diseases associated with RAC2 include neutrophil immunodeficiency syndrome.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
+Diseases associated with RAC2 include neutrophil immunodeficiency syndrome and chronic granulomatous disease.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RHOH.

 UniProtKB/Swiss-Prot for RAC2 Gene